BA(Comp) 1980, GAICD

 As Director-General of the National Archives, David's strategic focus has been on the whole-of-government transition to digital records and information management; expansion of preservation capability for paper, audiovisual and digital records; acceleration of the declassification of sensitive archival documents; and the exploitation of emerging technology to enhance the public's access to archival resources.

 David has been an active member of the International Council on Archives (ICA) since 2012, hosting the ICA Congress in Brisbane and achieving the office of President FAN in 2013.
-He is President elect of the ICA, and will take up the position in October 2014.
+He took up his position as President of the ICA in October 2014.

 David is a graduate of the Australian Institute of Company Directors.